The Importance Of Nutrition For A Fitness Model

 There are many different components that make up a complete and healthy person, but for now my focal point will be on the importance of nutrition for a fitness model.

 Nutrition For A Fitness Model

 I do not claim to be an expert in nutrition.
-I am simply a woman that decided to get in the best shape of her life approximately two years ago.
-I took a nutrition course, read articles and asked a lot of questions.
-I also got ready for a figure competition which is a crash course in getting extremely lean.
+I am simply a woman who decided to get in the best shape of her life approximately two years ago.
+I took a nutrition course, read articles, and asked a lot of questions.
+I also got ready for a figure competition, which is a crash course in getting extremely lean.
 I used the things that worked and threw out the rest.
 Most importantly, I am always willing to learn.

 Bottom line, I must take in the appropriate amount of calories from food in order to support my goal of building and maintaining muscle while keeping my body fat low.